 - The defendant breached his/her duty.
 Any act of negligence, carelessness, or recklessness behind the wheel that resulted in a bicycle accident is a breach of duty.
 Common breaches include texting and driving, failing to stop for bicycles in crosswalks, speeding, following too closely, driving under the influence, and turning left into bicycles.

-- The breach caused the plaintiff’s harm.
+- The breach caused the plaintiff harm.
 In a collision between a car and a bicyclist, damages are almost inevitable.
-However, the plaintiff with the help of their bike accident lawyer must prove that the defendant’s breach of duty directly caused the injuries or property damage.
+However, the plaintiff with the help of their bicycle accident attorneys must prove that the defendant’s breach of duty directly caused the injuries or property damage.
 If a tree limb fell on the bicyclist and the bicyclist fell in front of a car, for example, damages would likely not be the driver’s fault.

 How Much Is My Tampa Bicycle Accident Case Worth?